boudlo-forge/boudlo.github.io/_posts/2024-04-14-driving-buses-in-guernsey-where-are-the-small-buses.md

 **The National Express Option**

 We're going for the average so let's pick the midlands for this example.
-Birmingham National Express is paying £16.23 an hour for people with 2 years PVC and if you stay there for a year that will increase to £18.23.
+Birmingham National Express is paying £16.23 an hour for people with 2 years PCV and if you stay there for a year that will increase to £18.23.

 If you drive a conservative 40hr week you will pull in a base pay of around **£35-38k per year**.
 You can legally drive up to 10 hours in a day so if you can drive more you will get paid more.
 You will also receive:
 - Free National Bus & Coach travel